 Now, focus your attention on the neoclassical zone of the SRAS curve, which is the near-vertical portion on the right-hand side.
 If the AD curve crosses this portion of the SRAS curve at an equilibrium point like En where output is at or near potential GDP, then the size of potential GDP pretty much determines the level of output in the economy.
 Since the equilibrium is near potential GDP, cyclical unemployment is low in this economy, although structural unemployment may remain an issue.
 In the neoclassical zone, shifts of aggregate demand to the right or the left have little effect on the level of output or employment.
 The only way to increase the size of the real GDP in the neoclassical zone is for AS to shift to the right.
 However, shifts in AD in the neoclassical zone will create pressures to change the price level.

-This approach of dividing the SRAS curve into different zones works as a diagnostic test that can be applied to an economy, like a doctor checking a patient for symptoms.
-First, figure out what zone the economy is in and then the economic issues, tradeoffs, and policy choices will be clarified.
+This approach of dividing the SRAS curve into different zones works as a diagnostic test that we can apply to an economy, like a doctor checking a patient for symptoms.
+First, figure out in what zone the economy is.
+This will clarify the economic issues, tradeoffs, and policy choices.
 Some economists believe that the economy is strongly predisposed to be in one zone or another.
 Thus, hard-line Keynesian economists believe that the economies are in the Keynesian zone most of the time, and so they view the neoclassical zone as a theoretical abstraction.
 Conversely, hard-line neoclassical economists argue that economies are in the neoclassical zone most of the time and that the Keynesian zone is a distraction.
 The Keynesian Perspective and The Neoclassical Perspective should help to clarify the underpinnings and consequences of these contrasting views of the macroeconomy.